5 Things To Consider Before Opening A Joint Bank Account

 #4 Introduce safeguards

 In the worst-case scenario where you and your partner break-up, especially if it’s an ugly one, no wants to fight over finances.
-For those situations, Brown says it’s important that when couples open a joint bank account they also introduce safeguards, whether it’s something as “unsexy as a binding agreement like a prenup, or it might simply be just sitting down and working it out”.
+For those situations, Browne says it’s important that when couples open a joint bank account they also introduce safeguards, whether it’s something as “unsexy as a binding agreement like a prenup, or it might simply be just sitting down and working it out”.

 “The middle ground to ensuring financial safety for both you and your partner is to put safeguards in place, so you’re both protected,” she says.